countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 This document outlines our rationale for, and approach to visual design for the Countable brand.

-## Intro

-Countable wants to solve the problem of building a great web technology integration pipeline for your product.
-Your product needs web applications, APIs, mobile apps, web based automation and operations UI, and the list goes on.
-Web technology has played a huge underlying role in nearly all facets of an organization's technology so having a great web technologist team is a key competitive advantage.
-But finding the right people, developing the best practices and processes, researching platforms, integrating with business strategy.
-The competition for this expertise is enormous, and then you have to retain them with they get emails from recruiters every day.
-We provide a better option.
-Get just as much access to experienced web team as you need, with no need to ramp up.
-If you want, you get open access to all our processes to build your own capacity in parallel and help them become world class.
-Let us make your web technology excellent!

 ## Rationale

 Visual design is a communication tool for meeting the right kinds of clients and subcontractors.